Sweat Equity FAQs

 Isn't this taking advantage of someone?

-It opens doors for those who might not be sitting on a treasure chest of cash but are loaded with skills and dedication, offering them a shot at being part of something potentially game-changing.
-And, it’s a chance for the company or venture to benefit from fresh talents without upfront cash.
+It opens doors for those who aren't in a position to angel invest but are loaded with skills and dedication, offering them a shot at being part of something potentially game-changing.
+It offers startups a way to build strong teams when cash is tight.
 So, no, it’s not about taking advantage; it’s about crafting opportunities where everyone’s talents are valued and rewarded.
 At Sweqlink, we think this is pretty cool!

 Will I be an employee?